 The other day my husband accompanied me to an appointment with my surgeon about my amputation.
-The surgeon, who spins a decent yarn himself, asked my husband and I about his amputation story and the PA and nurses gathered around because they think we are such a sweet and perfectly matched couple.
-We caught one another’s eyes for a split second before we jumped into what at this point seems like the most well-rehearsed “no shit, there he was” story:
+The surgeon, who spins a decent yarn himself, asked my husband and I about his amputation story and the PA and nurses gathered around because he has cool injuries and this is an orthopedic office.
+We caught one another’s eyes and I knew What part I was supposed to play.
+I jumped into what at this point seems like the most well-rehearsed “no shit, there he was” story:

 Him: So it was 2012, July, Sperwan Ghar, Panjwai… [There are two main responses to the names Sperwan Ghar and Panjwai: understanding from people who have been there or know what it has taken to gain control of and keep them, or a blank stare because they know nothing about it.]

 Me: Kandahar, Afghanistan… [Everyone always nods, but that doesn’t mean they even actually know where it is, just the name.]

 Him: And we were on a mission, already almost black on ammo before we were halfway through, close to black on water… [Everyone nods… They don’t usually know what a mission means, and they sure as hell don’t know what “black on” means.]

 Me: That means almost out of ammo and water… [More nodding because now they’re thinking about some war movie they saw and they think they understand what a firefight is… They don’t.]